Franchise Fee Update Spring 2026

 Background

 In 2016, the Bloomington City Council implemented the use of Franchise Fees to preserve and expand its Pavement Management Program (PMP).
-City Council is committed to maintaining a sustainable and consistent funding source for PMP Street Overlays, Seal Coating, Park Trail and Right of Way (ROW) Trail Construction and Maintenance, which are the components of the PMP Program that franchise fees currently fund.
+City Council is committed to maintaining a sustainable and consistent funding source for PMP Street Overlays, Seal Coating, Park Trail and Right of Way (ROW) Trail and Sidewalk Construction and Maintenance, which are the components of the PMP Program that franchise fees currently fund.
+This also includes upgrading trails and sidewalks to be ADA accessible as projects are completed.

 What have Franchise Fees been used for since implementation in 2016?